jasonjmcghee/plock/README.md

 Use an LLM (or anything else that can stream to stdout) directly from literally anywhere you can type.
 Outputs in real time.

-Write a prompt, select it, and hit `Cmd+Shift+.`.
+Write a prompt, select it, and (by default) hit `Cmd+Shift+.`.
 It will replace your prompt with the output in a streaming fashion.

 Also!
-You can first put something on your clipboard (as in copy some text) before writing / selecting your prompt, and it `Cmd+Shift+/` and it will use the copied text as context to answer your prompt.
+You can first put something on your clipboard (as in copy some text) before writing / selecting your prompt, and it (by default) `Cmd+Shift+/` and it will use the copied text as context to answer your prompt.

 For Linux, use `Ctrl` instead of `Cmd`.